-Conventional cytogenetics requires the culture of cells to provide metaphases for characterisation.
-For this reason it takes longer to produce results than some other technologies but has been shown to provide results that are critical in the classification and prognosis of haematological disorders.
+Conventional cytogenetics requires the culture of cells to provide metaphases.
+For this reason it takes longer to produce results than some other technologies but is a well-established technique able to provide results that are critical in the classification and prognostication of haematological disorders.

 Investigative techniques: Fluorescence in-situ hybridisation (FISH)

-FISH provides a method to examine cell for changes that define or provide prognostic information for lymphoid and myeloid disorders.
+FISH provides a method to identify changes that help define or provide prognostic information for lymphoid and myeloid disorders.
 The ability to use metaphase or interphase preparations is powerful and results are confirmed by subsequent conventional assessment whenever possible.

 Investigative techniques: Molecular Genetics